What’s the Average GPA for Medical School Matriculants? (And What Can I Do About It?)

-While each school has a its own average GPA for the incoming class (information, by the way, that is easily found in the Medical School Admission Requirements guidebook), the national averages in 2011 were as follows:
+While each school has a its own average GPA for the incoming class (information for MD programs is easily found in the Medical School Admission Requirements guidebook), the national averages in 2014 were as follows:

 Unlike the MCAT, for which many of you still have a clean slate, GPA is set during your college career.
 So what can you do if your GPA isn’t quite into the range above?

-- Be an MCAT Rockstar – according to a Harris-verified poll a few years back, 90% of medical school admissions officers polled consider GPA and MCAT to be the two most important factors in admission – at least in the early stages.
+According to Kaplan’s latest medical school admissions officer survey, the top three most important factors in admission are interview, GPA, and MCAT score.
 Thus, a not-so-great GPA can be significantly abated with a stellar MCAT score.
-Prepare wisely and work towards that 45 you deserve!
+Prepare wisely and work towards your target MCAT score!

-- Consider Re-Taking Courses or Post-Bacc Work – there are a number of post-baccalaureate programs in the country that can be optimal for a student who needs to boost their GPA (especially the BPCM GPA).
-These programs may also afford you opportunities to become involved in research or shadowing, thus helping your application portfolio that much more.
+There are a number of post-baccalaureate programs in the country that can be optimal for a student who needs to boost their GPA (especially the BPCM GPA).
+Masters and Post-Bacc programs may also afford you opportunities to become involved in research or shadowing, thus helping your application portfolio that much more.

 We want to hear from you!
 What other statistics (or aspects of the medical school application process) would you like to learn more about?
 We want to arm you with the knowledge to help get you into the medical school – and career! – of your dreams.